journal page 5

 october 14, 1999

-there's a homeless old woman who is constantly pacing outside of the jack in the box every time i go there. she is practically blocking the door sometimes and is sort of just wandering around the entire perimeter smoking a cigarette. she's always moving her mouth around as if ranting to herself, but no sounds ever come out. and when she gets wet she is angry. but she is almost always right next to the doorway, looking into the windows. i bet that jack in the box is wondering why 90% of their customers are drive-thru. and that's funny. not because homeless people are funny but because jack in the box is probably really bad for you.
+there's a homeless old woman who is constantly pacing outside of the jack in the box every time i go there. she is practically blocking the door sometimes and is sort of just wandering around the entire perimeter smoking a cigarette. she's always moving her mouth around as if talking to herself, but no sounds ever come out. and when she gets wet she is angry. but she is almost always right next to the doorway, looking into the windows. i bet that jack in the box is wondering why 90% of their customers are drive-through. and that's funny. not because homeless people are funny but because jack in the box is probably really bad for you.

 "By BBC News Online Science Editor Dr David Whitehouse

 In what is bound to become a much debated and highly controversial experiment, a team of US scientists have wired a computer to a cat's brain and created videos of what the animal was seeing.
-According to a paper published in the Journal of Neuroscience ...[scientists from] the Department of Molecular and Cell Biology, University of California, Berkeley, have been able to "reconstruct natural scenes with recognizable moving objects".
+According to a paper published in the Journal of Neuroscience ...[scientists from] the Department of Molecular and Cell Biology, University of California, Berkeley, have been able to "reconstruct natural scenes with recognizable moving objects."
 The researchers attached electrodes to 177 cells in the so-called thalamus region of the cat's brain and monitored their activity.
 The thalamus is connected directly to the cat's eyes via the optic nerve.
 Each of its cells is programmed to respond to certain features in the cat's field of view.
 Some cells "fire" when they record an edge in the cat's vision, others when they see lines at certain angles, etc. This way the cat's brain acquires the information it needs to reconstruct an image.
 The scientists recorded the patterns of firing from the cells in a computer.
 They then used a technique they describe as a "linear decoding technique" to reconstruct an image.
 "To their amazement they say they saw natural scenes with recognisable objects such as people's faces.
 They had literally seen the world through cat's eyes.
 Other scientists have hailed this as an important step in our understanding of how signals are represented and processed in the brain.
 It is research that has enormous implications..."

 ...and according to director Don Hertzfeldt, "I think it funny."

-that's it.. two hours of interview for one single quote. and for that single line she used, she couldn't even QUOTE ME CORRECTLY. "i think it funny." i don't even remember saying, 'i think IT'S funny' much less 'i think IT funny'.. "and, according to mongo the partially retarded half-ape director of 'lily and jim', 'i think it funny. mongo make funny film. mongo draw stick people on date. it funny, you see. to sum up, mongo think funny stick people funny funny. mongo has a bucket for a hat. mongo puts the lotion in the basket or he gets the hose.' " rrrrrrrrr
+wait, that can't be all? is there... maybe there's another page with... no... no, that's it. two hours of conversation for the one quote. and for the one quote she used, she couldn't even QUOTE ME CORRECTLY. "i think it funny." i didn't even remember saying, "i think it's funny" much less "i think it funny." and according to mongo the disabled half-ape director of "lily and jim": "i think it funny." mongo make funny pictures move with hammer and bucket. they funny, you see. to sum up, mongo think funny stick people funny, funny.

 zzzzzz